U.S. Renewable Fuel Credits Hit Multi-Month Highs Amid Surging Demand and Feedstock Costs

 Credit: Brett Sayles/Pexels

-U.S. renewable fuel credits, known as Renewable Identification Numbers (RINs), climbed to multi-month highs on Friday due to increased demand from refiners facing compliance mandates and rising prices.
+U.S. renewable fuel credits, known as Renewable Identification Numbers (RINs), climbed to multi-month highs on Friday due to increased demand from refiners facing compliance mandates and rising soybean oil prices.
 This unexpected surge in RIN prices came despite predictions that President 's reelection might pressure the market downward.

 RIN prices for -based diesel (D4) and (D6) both rose as high as 79 cents each—the highest levels since January, according to traders.
 The U.S. Renewable Fuel Standard (RFS) requires fuel companies to blend a minimum volume of renewable fuels into the transportation fuel supply or purchase RINs as an alternative.
 This policy has been beneficial for biofuel producers, who rely on RIN prices to cover production costs, but it presents challenges for petroleum refiners whose profit margins have already been hit hard by weak demand and fuel oversupply.